 We asked 42 email marketing experts for their top tip for growing an email list fast.
-The result is an accumulation of some of the best actionable tips on how to grow your email list from scratch!
+The result is an accumulation of some of the best actionable tips available online, on how to grow your email list from scratch!

 You are an online entrepreneur, and now you’re ready to take your business to the next level.
 You’re ready to build your email list.

 But where do you start?
 How do you grow your email list?

 To write this post, we consulted 42 email marketing experts to request their main recommendation for building an email list fast.
 The result is a treasure-trove of some of the best actionable tips on how to grow your email list from scratch.

 In fact, our 42 experts share every possible strategy you need to build your email list.
 It is so comprehensive, you don’t have to look elsewhere.

 Recommended for you:

 As a blogger, creative or other online entrepreneur, your most precious asset is not your content or your expertise.

 Your most valuable resource is your email list.

 And there’s more…